brianmhunt/brianmhunt.github.io/_posts/2014-01-25-strong-crypto-python-passwords.md

 | "password" | SHA1 | `5baa61e4c9b93f3f068...` |
 | "12345" | SHA1 |    `8cb2237d0679ca88db6...` |

 These indicators of underlying mechanisms and values are called *oracles*.
-Once one has an oracle that indicates the algorithm, one can quickly use a [dictionary attack](http://en.wikipedia.org/wiki/Dictionary_attack) to check for the presence of common passwords.
+Once one has an oracle that indicates the algorithm, one can use a [dictionary attack](http://en.wikipedia.org/wiki/Dictionary_attack) to check for the presence of common passwords.
 These dictionary attacks are often very computationally cost effective, when employed with [rainbow tables](http://en.wikipedia.org/wiki/Rainbow_table).

 That said, oracles of this sort are like slugs: you can kill them with [salts](http://en.wikipedia.org/wiki/Salt_(cryptography)).
+That is not the end of the story though, since modern GPUs can calculate hashes such as SHA1 at a rate of around 2.3 billion per second.

-In addition to salts, the KDF makes the oracle much more expensive.
+The KDF requires a salt, but it also makes the oracle much more expensive.
 The KDF increass the comparisons necessary – one for every potential value of the iterations – and one can vary the number of iterations, so even where one matches a password to a secret that match generally reveals the secret in that one instance.
 With a regular hash or where the KDF iterations are constant the match will reveal the number of iterations.

 Here is a KDF at work, with just an 8 byte key for illustration, and a salt of "" (two double-quote characters):